spelunky-fyi/overlunky/docs/src/includes/_types.md

 nil | [reset_draw_depth()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=reset_draw_depth) |
 nil | [liberate_from_shop(bool clear_parrent)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=liberate_from_shop) | `clear_parent` used only for CHAR_* entities, sets the `linked_companion_parent` to -1
 [Entity](#Entity) | [get_held_entity()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=get_held_entity) |
-nil | [set_layer(LAYER layer)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_layer) | Moves the entity to specified layer, nothing else happens, so this does not emulate a door transition nil | [apply_layer()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=apply_layer) | Adds the entity to its own layer, to add it to entity lookup tables without waiting for a state update nil | [remove()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=remove) | Moves the entity to the limbo-layer where it can later be retrieved from again via `respawn` nil | [respawn(LAYER layer_to)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=respawn) | Moves the entity from the limbo-layer (where it was previously put by `remove`) to `layer`
+nil | [set_layer(LAYER layer)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_layer) | Moves the entity to specified layer with all it's items, nothing else happens, so this does not emulate a door transition nil | [apply_layer()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=apply_layer) | Adds the entity to its own layer, to add it to entity lookup tables without waiting for a state update nil | [remove()](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=remove) | Moves the entity to the limbo-layer where it can later be retrieved from again via `respawn` nil | [respawn(LAYER layer_to)](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=respawn) | Moves the entity from the limbo-layer (where it was previously put by `remove`) to `layer`